donnatopia/algorithms-practice/leetcode/229. Majority Element II/majorityElement.md

   - iterate through all the values of the dictionary
     - if the value occurs more than the threshold value, then push into array
   - return array

+- Plan B (constant space and linear time):
+  - goal is to find the element that occurs more than 1/3 of the length
+    - logisitically, there can only be at most 2 items that fulfill this requirement
+    - this means that i need to find the two items that occurs the most
+    - check to see if these two items occurence exceeds the threshold
+      - if it does, then push into a result array
+    - return the result array

 ## <a href='./majorityElement.test.js'>About the Tests</a>